 Rebellion has also promised for tonnes of post-launch content to come along with the season pass, including new characters, levels, maps and more.

-You can pick the game up August 28 on Xbox One, PS4 and PC.
+You can pick the game up the game now on Xbox One, PS4 and PC.